-If there are platforms then I can usually find rocks or tie off the shelter to the corners of the platform.
+If there are platforms, I can usually find rocks or tie off the shelter to the corners of the platform.

 Zpacks has several styles of tent stakes.
 I use the “6.5 Red Tough Titanium Tent Stake.”

-You can also use some fluorescent paint to paint the heads of your own stakes so you can find them in grass/brush or when the wind grabs your shelter and the tent stake almost puts your eye out!
+You can also use some fluorescent paint to paint the heads of your stakes so you can find them in grass/brush or when the wind grabs your shelter, and the tent stake almost puts your eye out!

 Zpack Duplex Review – First Glance

-Out of the box, the Duplex was tiny and had plenty of room in it’s stuff sack.
+Out of the box, the Duplex was tiny and had plenty of room in its stuff sack.
 It came with very clear instructions and a Zpacks emblem.
-Although I knew it would be light, I would still amazed at the weight (of lack of) of the 2P shelter.
+Although I knew it would be light, I would still be amazed at the weight (or lack of) of the 2P shelter.

 Duplex Set Up

-I was not looking forward to setting up and packing back up the Duplex, but this ended up being a pleasant surprise.
+I was not looking forward to setting up and packing back up the Duplex, but this was a pleasant surprise.

-Tip: Pay attention when you first unroll the Duplex from Zpacks and make sure you fold it back up the same way.
+Tip: Pay attention when unrolling the Duplex from Zpacks, and ensure you fold it back up the same way.

-The Duplex uses 8 stakes.
-All four corners easily staked out.
-I left slack between both sides so I had room to insert and raise my hiking poles.
-The poles inserted easily outside the mesh and I quickly staked out all corners.
+The Duplex uses eight stakes.
+All four corners were quickly staked out.
+I left slack between both sides, so I had room to insert and raise my hiking poles.
+The poles were inserted easily outside the mesh, and I quickly staked out all corners.

-I was able to achieve a tight pitch on the first try – nice.
+I achieved a tight pitch on the first try – nice.

-The only disadvantage of the Duplex “roominess” is the large footprint.
-This is one of the reasons I use the Hexamid and Altaplex.
-My Hexamid is about 8 years old but you can check out my more recent Altaplex review.
+The only disadvantage of the Duplex’s “roominess” is the large footprint.
+This is one of the reasons I use Hexamid and Altaplex.
+My Hexamid is about eight years old, but you can check out my more recent Altaplex review.

 I don’t use designated campsites unless required.
-I like to hike until dusk and then find a small spot to tuck away.
-Sometimes these are literally quite “small.”
+I like hiking until dusk and finding a spot to tuck away.
+Sometimes these are quite “small.”